igkini/megapose_ros/README.md

 > **Important:** You will need to use `--break-system-packages` when installing Python dependencies to the system path

-1. Install the main megapose package:
-    ```bash
-    cd megapose
-    pip install -e . --break-system-packages
-    cd ..
-    ```

-2. It is **recommended** to follow the usage steps up to: `ros2 launch megapose_ros megapose_launch.launch.py` and each time a missing module appears, run:
+1. It is **recommended** to follow the usage steps up to: `ros2 launch megapose_ros megapose_launch.launch.py` and each time a missing module appears, run:

     ```bash
     pip install [module_name] --break-system-packages